 However, like all categorizations, attachment theory style categories are over-simplified.
 They may help us better understand our relationships, but they don’t tell us the whole story.
 For example, rather than belonging to one discreet category, we tend to fall somewhere along a spectrum, like the one below.

 According to attachment research, securely-attached individuals can flexibly attune to the intimacy needs of partners who have either Anxious or Avoidant attachment styles.
 But when insecurely-attached individuals (Anxious, Avoidant, or Anxious/avoidant) form relationships, they will most likely have difficulties with closeness.
 People with Anxious/avoidant styles have the most difficulty in relationships.
 Often psychotherapy is needed if they are to overcome their complex intimacy needs.

 Secure attachment is not always rosy either.
 Even if we fall into the Secure category, our partner’s insecure attachment behaviours can trigger insecure tendencies in us too.

 This means that people with Anxious and Avoidant styles often end up together.
-Unfortunately, both party’s behaviour tends to exacerbate each other’s insecurities.
+Unfortunately, both party’s behavior tends to exacerbate each other’s insecurities.
 When feeling insecure, Anxious partners attempt more intimacy while their Avoidant partners try to distance themselves.
 An unfulfilling cycle can ensue that makes both parties feel unsafe and unhappy in the relationship.

 Adult attachment researchers, Amir Levine and Rachel Heller co-wrote Attached, a book about navigating closeness in relationships.
-They suggest that such insecure attachment behaviours make connection more difficult.
-However, with willingness to address their insecure behaviour, couples with Anxious and Avoidant styles can happily exist.
+They suggest that such insecure attachment behaviours make the connection more difficult.
+However, with a willingness to address their insecure behaviour, couples with Anxious and Avoidant styles can happily exist.
 Here’s how.